 They sat on the veranda, the humid evening air heavy around them, only the sound of field crickets interrupting the silence.
 It was a more comfortable silence than the ones from the past few days.
 They had been awful, tense, oppressive ones.
 Daryl had been in a bad place, he'd been full of hate and anger.
-Beth wasn't much better, she was running on empty.
+Beth hadn't been much better, she was running on empty.
 This felt more natural, easy even.
 Neither felt they had to fill it, neither felt pressure from the other to speak.
-It was just enough to not be alone, to know that someone else was living the exact same moment as you, been through the same crap, had come out the other side and survived.
+It was just enough to not be alone, to know that someone else was living the exact same moment as you, had been through the same crap and had come out the other side and survived.

 "You are, you were made for this world.
-You were livin' like this long before the world went to crap, huntin', trackin', survivin'"
+You were livin' like this long before the world went to crap; huntin', trackin', survivin'."

-"I want to tell you somethin'.
-So you know that you're not the only one bad things have happened to.
-Those things that happened to you don't mean you're bad and they don't mean you're broken or that they were your fault neither" Beth spoke in a soft voice, eyes cast downwards, her heart pounding at what she about to say.
+"I want to tell you somethin'."
+Beth paused as she took a deep breath.
+"So you know that you're not the only one bad things have happened to.
+Those things that happened to you Daryl, they don't mean you're bad and they don't mean you're broken or that they were your fault neither."
+Beth spoke in a soft voice, eyes cast downwards, her heart pounding at what she about to say.

 Daryl didn't speak, just sat looking into the darkness, twisting and stabbing his knife into the post next to him.

 "You don't have to say anythin' Daryl, it was a long time ago now.
 I just wanted you to understand that good and bad things happened before the dead started walkin' just like good and bad things happen now.
 People are just tryin' to survive and there are still some good ones left.
 You need to have a little faith is all.
-I still believe there'll be good days again, even if I'm not here to see 'em"
+I still believe there'll be good days again, even if I'm not here to see 'em."

 "Didn't ya ever think it was strange how I was nothin' like Maggie?
 Or weird how daddy and her were always so protective of me, never lettin' me do anythin' or go anywhere at the farm or the prison?
 Weren't just because I was the baby of the family.
 Since that day everyone wrapped me in cotton wool.
-Didn't do me any favours though, 'cos I'm a liability now, can't do anythin' for myself" she sounded harsher now and wasn't crying anymore.
+Didn't do me any favours though, 'cos I'm a liability now, can't do anythin' for myself."
+She sounded harsher now and wasn't crying anymore.

 Daryl liked it, a part of him felt alive again, purged of some of the demons he'd been holding onto for so long.
 Beth hoped it would help them move on, forget their pasts and help them find a way forward together.
 Going back wasn't an option.
 The past was gone now.
 It didn't matter who they'd been, it was who they were now that would save them in the end.